Characters: Avatar: The Last Airbender: The Fire Nation

 Zuko's younger sister and princess of the Fire Nation.
 As a Firebending prodigy, her father Ozai favored her over Zuko, though the two had an opposite relationship to their mother Ursa.
 Azula uses her position and power to torment Zuko and anyone else in her way.
 A skilled tactician, master manipulator, and brilliant fighter, she's easily one of the Gaang's deadliest foes.
 She describes herself as "a people person," but she really is only skilled in manipulating people through fear.
 Normal interaction eludes and bewilders her more often than not.

-- Ambiguous Disorder: Exhibits traits associated with anti-social, narcissistic and schizoid personality disorders without fully fitting the definition of any of the above.
+- Ambiguous Disorder: Exhibits traits associated with anti-social, narcissistic and histrionic personality disorders without fully fitting the definition of any of the above.
+As of season 3 and The Search she begins to exhibit some pretty unambiguous raging paranoia though, to be point of delusions and hallucinations.

 - Aloof Big Sister: Inverted.
 She is the younger sibling but plenty aloof.